 Act, and the person is detained 'on section' (or 'sectioned').

-Q: What does it been
+Q: What does it mean

 to be 'sectioned'?

 The College has produced a

 factsheet on being detained on a section in England and

 organisations which provide information on being detained on a

 Q: How can I access my health

 health records, you must make a request in writing, or by email,